hadi-razal/hadi-razal/README.md

 # Hi, I'm Hadi Razal! 👋

-I'm a passionate Full-Stack Developer with a strong focus on creating impactful digital experiences.
+I'm a passionate Software Developer with a strong focus on creating impactful digital experiences.
 My expertise spans a wide range of modern web technologies, and I love transforming ideas into polished, high-impact digital solutions.

 ## 🛠️ Technologies & Tools